BAD REASONING

 Amphiboly

-This is using a phrase that can have two different meanings in an argument.
-"The public official gave that man a citation."
+This is using a phrase that can have two different meanings, giving the argument two different meanings.
+"The public official wrote that man a citation for the events he caused to happen the previous week."

-This is giving a different meaning to a sentence by changing the accent.
+This is giving a different meaning to a sentence by changing which word or syllable gets the accent.
 "He saw that gasoline can explode."
-(An event, or a lesson?)

 Composition

-Assigning the properties of an individual component to the entire group.
-"A policeman committed a rape.
-So all policemen commit rape."
+This is assigning the properties of a single individual or component to the entire group or class.
+1. "A policeman committed a rape."

 Division

-This is assigning the properties of an entire group to an individual component.
-"You must have taken communion.
-Christians take communion."
+This is assigning the properties of an entire group to a single individual or component.
+1. "All Christians take communion."

 Obfuscation

-Presenting information in a way that confuses most people or hides the truth.
-Using one or more of the many tricks used to make misleading charts.
+Presenting information in a way that confuses most people or hides the truth from them.
+Using one or more of the many tricks used to make misleading charts intended to bias an argument.

 Vague Prediction

-Making a prediction that could be satisfied by a large number of differing events.
-"If you walk under a ladder, you will have bad luck."
+Making predictions that could be satisfied by a large number of differing events.
+"If you walk under a ladder, spill salt, break a mirror, or see a black cat, you will have bad luck."

 .